Juan Manuel Lillo: Abroad

-After several years of inactivity, Lillo was appointed at Colombian club Millonarios FC in December 2013.
+After several years of inactivity, Lillo was appointed at Colombian club Millonarios in December 2013.
 He was fired on 2 September the following year, after four consecutive Primera A losses and elimination in the Copa Sudamericana.

 On 8 October 2015, Lillo joined Jorge Sampaoli's staff at the Chile national team, being handed the role of handling the transition of players from the youth sides to the main squad.
-On 21 June 2017, after leaving Sevilla FC where he was working under the same manager, he was announced as the new coach Atlético Nacional in place of Reinaldo Rueda; he resigned from his position at the latter in December, after being eliminated by Deportes Tolima in the quarter-finals of the Categoría Primera A.
+On 21 June 2017, after leaving Sevilla where he was working under the same manager, he was announced as the new coach Atlético Nacional in place of Reinaldo Rueda; he resigned from his position at the latter in December, after being eliminated by Deportes Tolima in the quarter-finals of the Categoría Primera A.

 Lillo switched continents again in September 2018, joining Japanese J1 League club Vissel Kobe who had recently signed high-profile compatriot Andrés Iniesta.
 He resigned the following April with the team in mid-table, despite financial backing from Rakuten and the presence of other veterans such Lukas Podolski and David Villa.
-Remaining in the Far East, he took the helm at Qingdao Huanghai F.C. of China League One in August 2019, and won six of his first seven games as they rose from fifth place to guarantee promotion to the Super League; the side, who had Yaya Touré in midfield, finished the season as champions.
+Remaining in the Far East, he took the helm at Qingdao Huanghai of China League One in August 2019, and won six of his first seven games as they rose from fifth place to guarantee promotion to the Super League; the side, who had Yaya Touré in midfield, finished the season as champions.

 On 9 June 2020, Lillo was announced as new Manchester City assistant coach, replacing Mikel Arteta.
-He returned to head coach duties two years later, succeeding compatriot Javi Gracia at Qatar Stars League champions Al Sadd SC.
+He returned to head coach duties two years later, succeeding compatriot Javi Gracia at Qatar Stars League champions Al Sadd.
+In August 2023, he went back to Manchester City, and later that month he stood in for Pep Guardiola in victories over Sheffield United and Fulham, as the head coach recovered from back surgery in Spain.